shre-db/Color-Detection/README.md

 ## Color Detection Algorithm
 The core of the color detection algorithm is to convert the captured frame from the camera into the HSV (Hue, Saturation, Value) color space.
 The `get_limits` function calculates the lower and upper HSV limits based on the provided BGR color.
 The script then creates a mask to identify pixels within this color range and overlays a green rectangle on the detected area.

+## LICENSE
+This project is open-source and available under the [MIT License](LICENSE).

+Feel free to modify and expand upon this project to suit your specific needs.
+If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request on the project's GitHub repository.